• Skip to primary navigation

 Peel the shell from the prawns, starting at the slit that was cut down the back, and pulling the shell and legs away.

 Dip the prawn into a dipping sauce, pop it in your mouth, close your eyes and enjoy.
-You may also feel the urge to say ‘mmmmmmm’ while you are eating it.
+You may also feel the urge to say 'mmmmmmm' while eating it.
 This is perfectly normal behaviour and nothing to be concerned about.

 Wipe your hands on a serviette and repeat!

-There’s no difference.
+There's no difference.
 It just depends on where in the world you live.
-In the UK and most Commonwealth countries we call them prawns.
+In the UK and most Commonwealth countries, we call them prawns.
 In the US they are known as shrimp.

 Save for later

-If you would like to try these garlic butter prawns yourself, why not save the recipe to one of your Pinterest boards so you can find it easily.
+If you would like to try these garlic butter prawns yourself, why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

 Here are some other recipes using prawns that you may enjoy:

-The recipe
+📋The recipe

 Garlic butter prawns